Paul Kelly (Australian musician): Awards and recognition

-Paul Kelly has won several awards, including 16 ARIA Awards from the Australian Recording Industry Association (ARIA), and three APRA Awards from either the Australasian Performing Right Association (APRA) alone or together with the Australian Guild of Screen Composers.
+Paul Kelly has won several awards, including 17 ARIA Awards from the Australian Recording Industry Association (ARIA), and five APRA Awards from either the Australasian Performing Right Association (APRA) alone or together with the Australian Guild of Screen Composers.
 APRA named "To Her Door", solely written by Kelly, and "Treaty", written by Kelly and members of Yothu Yindi, in their Top 30 best Australian songs of all time in 2001.
 Kelly was inducted into the ARIA Hall of Fame in 1997, alongside the Bee Gees and Graeme Bell.
 He has won six Country Music Awards from the Country Music Association of Australia, and four Mo Awards (Australian entertainment industry).
 Kelly was a Victorian State Finalist for the 2012 Australian of the Year Award.
 Kelly was appointed as an Officer of the Order of Australia in 2017 for distinguished service to the performing arts and to the promotion of the national identity through contributions as a singer, songwriter and musician.

 In August 2022, the City of Adelaide renamed a laneway in the city centre off Flinders Street Paul Kelly Lane.
 Previously named Pilgrim Lane after the adjacent Pilgrim Uniting Church, the lane is now called Paul Kelly Lane.
 It is the fourth such renaming after musicians associated with the city, the others being Sia Furler, No Fixed Address, and Cold Chisel.